[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 Here’s an example of using the raw module to install Python with yum:

-- name: Install Python
+- name: Bootstrap a host without Python installed

-ansible.builtin.raw: yum install -y python3
+ansible.builtin.raw: dnf install -y python3 python3-libdnf

 It’s worth noting that the raw module is less safe, idempotent, and predictable than most other Ansible modules, and it doesn’t support advanced Ansible features such as variable substitutions, loops, conditionals, etc.

-When to use the Ansible shell module vs command module
+When to use the Ansible shell module vs. command module

 Unlike the command module, shell module does not execute directly on the target but in a shell environment on the target.
 This makes it possible to use shell-specific features and functions such as pipe |, redirection <, >, >>, and others.
 If your commands contain any such shell-specific features, such as piping commands, variable substitution, redirecting output to files, you have to use the shell module.